Raijin User Guide

 You submit this script for execution by PBS using the command:

 More detailed PBSPro usage can be found in How to use PBS.

-qsub -I option will result in an interactive shell being started out on the batch cpu[s] once your job starts.
-A submission script cannot be used in this mode - you must provide all qsub options on the command line.
+qsub will result in an interactive shell being started out on the compute nodes once your job starts.
+A submission script cannot be used in this mode – you must provide all qsub options on the command line.
 To use X windows in an interactive batch job, include the

 Your job is subject to all the same constraints and management as any other job in the same queue.
 In particular, it will be charged on the basis of walltime, the same as any other batch job, since you will have dedicated access to the cpus reserved for your request.
-Dont forget to exit your interactive batch session to avoid both leaving cpus idle on the machine, and to avoid being charged for idle time!
+Don’t forget to exit your interactive batch session when finished to avoid both leaving cpus idle on the machine and wasting your grant!

 nf_limits -P project -n ncpus -q queue will show your current limits.